 Block diagram (of a typical pedal)

-The signal enters the input section when the pedal is activated.
-The signal gets modified as the primary purpose of the pedal in the effects section.
-There's usually a tone control to boost or cut the higher frequencies.
+The guitar signal enters the input section on the left.
+After being enabled by the Audio/Bypass switch, the signal gets modified in the Effects Section.
+There is sometimes a tone control to boost or cut the higher frequencies.
 The signal then goes to the output stage that drives the guitar amplifier or another pedal.
 The footswitch and logic controls the audio bypass circuit.

 The input section is technically called an emitter follower, driver, or impedance converter.
 Its purpose is to take the high impedance input coming from the guitar or previous stage and lowers the impedance to around 10,000 ohms to drive the next section.
 This being the effects.

-Technical Details: As you can see, C2 and C3 isolate the DC around the Q1 circuit.
+Technical Details: As you can see, C2 and C3 isolate the DC around the Q1 transistor.
 Q1 collector is tied to +9 volts.
 Q1's emitter is tied to ground through R4, a 10K resistor.
 The base is biased to +4.5 volts through R3 to turn Q1 partially on.
+This puts about +4.3 volts on the emitter.
 This circuit is typically called an "Emitter Follower".
 Its primary purpose is to take a signal into the high impedance input and convert to a low impedance drive of 10K ohms.
 In an emitter follower there is no gain.
 Actually there is a slight loss, typically about 10% of the signal but for practical purposes this is insignificant.
 So a 1.00 volt AC signal on the input will provide about a 0.80 volt signal on the output.

 For most stages like this almost any silicon NPN bipolar transistor will work.
-A 2N2222, 2N3904, PN2222, C1815, etc. If designing your own audio circuit make sure the pinout (base, collector and emitter leads) is correct since they are different depending on part number.
+A 2N2222, 2N3904, 2N4401, PN2222, C1815, etc. If designing your own audio circuit make sure the pinout (base, collector and emitter leads) is correct since they are different depending on part number.
 This can lead to a lot of confusion if not wired right.
-Study picture at bottom of page.
+See Figure 5 near bottom of this page.
 R1 keeps any leakage from C2 from building up.
 C1 takes any unwanted high frequencies out.
 R2 and C2 roll off frequencies below 800 hertz.
 C3 blocks any DC from getting to the next stage.

-Effects stage - This section is unique for all pedal manufacturers.
+Effects stage - This section is unique for all pedals.
 The distortion circuit shown below is typical of most distortion pedals

 In this example the effects will be a distortion or overdrive circuit.
-The signal coming from the input section is heavily clipped by the feedback diodes to provide the fuzzy sound desired.
+The signal coming from the input section is heavily clipped by the feedback diodes D1 and D2 to provide the fuzzy sound desired.
 There may be a gain control, drive or boost control and/or a diode selection switch to give that unique sound.
 Some pedals have a series of diodes in either direction with a rotary switch to select that unique sound.
+On my second page I will show more on the diode bank.

 This section usually involves an operational amplifier being controlled by a tone control R52.
 It typically boosts or cuts the high frequencies.
 More sophisticated tone controls will boost the highs and cut the lows and vice versa.

-The output section takes the weaker signal from the preceding stage and provides a larger drive level to the guitar amplifier or next pedal.
+The output section looks similar to the input stage.
+It takes the high level, high impedance signal from the preceding stage and provides a larger drive level at a lower impedance to the guitar amplifier or next pedal.
 What is not shown is just before the R5 input there should be a 10K to 100K volume pot.
 The wiper tied to R5, Low side tied to ground or 4.5 volt reference and the high side to the previous stage.

 The circuit below shows a passive bypass hard switch consisting of a round chrome button.
 Stepping on it brings on an audible mechanical click as it switches in and out.
 These faithfully route the exact signal from the input to the output even when the power is turned off and thus not marring the sound.